kojodoc/kojodoc.github.io/concepts/scala-essentials.md

 * You **use** a command or function in your program by **calling** it with (optional) input data.
 * Commands also return output values!
 It's just that each and every command returns the exact same output value - called unit (written `()`).
 The type of this unit value `()` is `Unit`.
 You can think of `()` as a value that contains *no information*.
 * Given the previous fact, a Scala program is nothing but a sequence of expressions.
 It's just that we call some of these expressions (that return `()`) commands or statements.
+* It's good to remember that expressions exist in source code while values exist in memory.

 ### Program Operation
 A program is made out of data and code.
 Code refers to the instructions that make up the program.
 A program does the following as it starts up and runs: